camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/openai.md

 id: openai
 title: OpenAI Connector
 sidebar_label: OpenAI Connector
-description: Send messages to RabbitMQ from your BPMN process using the RabbitMQ Connector.
+description: Send messages to OpenAI from your BPMN process using the OpenAI Connector Connector.
 ---

-The **OpenAI Connector** is an inbound Connector that allows you to use [ChatGPT](https://platform.openai.com/docs/guides/chat/chat-completions-beta) or [Moderation API](https://platform.openai.com/docs/guides/moderation/moderation) in your BPMN process.
+The **OpenAI Connector** is an outbound Connector that allows you to use [ChatGPT](https://platform.openai.com/docs/guides/chat/chat-completions-beta) or [Moderation API](https://platform.openai.com/docs/guides/moderation/moderation) in your BPMN process.

 ## Prerequisites